learnk8s/learnk8s.io/src/microsAuthentication/content.md

 You also need the current Namespace and the Service Account's token.

-The current namespace is available under the Service Account folder.
+The current Namespace is available under the Service Account folder.

 You can export it with: